harikaragiri/AI-StudyMate/README.md

-## AI StudyMate – AI Powered Study Assistant
+# AI StudyMate – AI Powered Study Assistant

-AI StudyMate is an AI-powered study assistant designed to help students and learners search answers from notes, upload study materials, and generate concise summaries using semantic search and natural language processing.
+AI StudyMate is basically this AI tool I put together to help out with studying.
+It works by letting students upload their notes or other materials, then search for answers in them pretty easily.
+You can also get summaries that are short and to the point, all thanks to semantic search and natural language processing stuff.

-This project demonstrates real-world AI application, efficient document ingestion, vector-based retrieval, and a clean Streamlit user interface.
+That part about searching feels kind of important, since it pulls up relevant bits without you having to dig through everything manually.
+The project as a whole shows some practical ways to use AI, like handling documents efficiently and using vectors for retrieval.

+Streamlit makes the interface clean, which is nice because it does not get in the way.
+I am not totally sure if everything ties together perfectly yet, but it demonstrates real applications anyway.
+Vector-based retrieval seems to be the core for making those connections.

 Built as part of the Endee.io Technical Assignment, this project showcases skills in AI, NLP, Python, and full-stack application development.